dreadnode/dyana/ebpf/README.md

     ebpf-tracer
 ```

 2.5a.
-Run the tracer with a mount current directory to `/root/ebpf` in container if making local development changes to [the tracer](./ebpf_tracer.py) and using default small model
+Run the tracer with a mount current directory to `/root/ebpf` in container if for example when making local development changes to [the tracer](./ebpf_tracer.py) and using default small model

 ```shell
 ➜  ebpf git:(ebpf/tracer-init) ✗ docker run -it --rm \